shameer-phy/Pandas_EDA/Case Study - COVID Data/ReadMe.md

 Files description:

 covid_19_data.csv       --> Is the dataset we are working on.
-It has data of covid cases.
+It has data of covid cases.<br>
-Questions of Covid.docx --> has the questions set solutions.py            --> has the solutions using pandas library of Python outputs.pdf             --> Reference file of the outputs we get from solutions.py.
+Questions of Covid.docx --> has the questions set <br>
+solutions.py            --> has the solutions using pandas library of Python <br>
+outputs.pdf             --> Reference file of the outputs we get from solutions.py.
 Print to pdf of Ipython terminal outputs.